Damaging Insects

 Chinese mantids

 The Chinese Mantis was introduced to America over a century ago to control pests.
 Unfortunately, this invasive insect is an indiscriminate predator, efficient at killing all manner of insects.
 Twice the size of European and native mantises, it can even take down small birds such as hummingbirds and small passerines.
 Female mantises eat their male counterparts, which, while gruesome, helps control their abundance.
+One silver lining: they appear to eat spotted lanternflies.

 More on mantises and birds